‘I want a divorce’…but don’t know how to tell my ex’.

 It’s a tough call deciding things are broken to the point of divorce.
 Saying ‘I want a divorce’ out loud is a line crossed.
 But if you have reached that point and are ready to move on, it can be even scarier to think about how you’re going to broach the subject with your partner, particularly if you’re still living together.
 Not to mention the potential stress of going through a divorce.
 So, what should you do?

 Firstly, make sure you’re prepared for the conversation.
 Manage your expectations – remember, your partner will react, so be prepared for a reaction.
 Everyone behaves in different ways to sad news but the more shocked they are, the more volatile their reaction is likely to be.
 Even if you’ve been arguing, they may still be shocked that you have reached this point.
 Read this blog, be clear about what you’re going to say, drop your shoulders, relax your jaw and take three deep calming breaths before you start.

-It’s not a good idea to say, ‘I want a divorce’ in the heat of the moment.
-Whilst it’s arguable that there’s never a good time to have this type of tricky conversation – there are definitely bad times.
+It’s not a good idea to say, ‘I want a divorce' in the heat of the moment.
+Whilst there may never be a ‘good’ time to have this type of tricky conversation – there are definitely bad times.

 It’s tempting to think that once you’ve decided to end a relationship that you need to sort everything out straightaway.
 You don’t.
 The first conversation should be short.
 You should aim to convey a single message: